 - SkyExpress has a route map that is always changing but will sometimes have flights from Crete to Santorini and Rhodes to Santorini.
 (Update February, 2014: It does not appear that SkyExpress is flying to Santorini for the summer of 2014.
 There are flights from Crete to Rhodes that might be of interest to visitors to Santorini.)

 - Astra Airlines – In summers past has run flights from Thessaloniki to Santorini but as of Spring 2014 nothing planned.

 - AirSeaLines has ceased operations so if you read they have flights from Santorini to Athens, Crete, and Rhodes this is no longer the case.

 - Athens Airways ceased operations in the fall of 2012.

 Q. How do I get to Santorini by ferry?

-Up to 8 ferries a day sail the route from the Athen’s port (Piraeus) to Santorini.
-The ferry from Piraeus to Santorini takes 4.5 hours by high speed ferry or catamaran (cost: 60 euros) and 9 hours by the slower car ferries (cost: 34 euros).
+Up to 8 ferries a day sail the route from the Athens’ port (Piraeus) to Santorini.
+The ferry from Piraeus to Santorini takes 5 hours by high speed ferry or catamaran (cost: 60 euros) and 8 hours by the slower car ferries (cost: 34 euros).

-During rough seas and windy weather the large car ferries and the high speed ferries provided a much smoother ride than the catamarans.
+During rough seas and windy weather the large car ferries (e.g. the Blue Star ferry) provide a much smoother ride than the high speed ferries.
 If you’re sensitive to seasickness then avoid the high speed ferries (and definitely avoid the flying cat and flying dolpin).

-- Amphitrion Holidays – If you need help from a travel agency to book your ferry tickets then Amphitrion can do it for you (with added fees).
-Then pick up your tickets after you arrive.
-They have offices in Santorini, Athens, the Athens airport, Mykonos, and Crete.
+- Pelican Travel – If you need help from a travel agency to book your ferry tickets then Pelican can do it for you (with added fees).
+Then pick up your tickets after you arrive in Santorini.
+Their office is in central Fira.

 - Greek Travel Pages – This is the single best page for finding routes and timetables for all Greek ferries – but it is still challenging to use.